-What it is: Victoza is another GLP-1 drug.
-You inject it once a day, and it helps your body release more insulin and move glucose from your bloodstream into your cells.
+What it is: This is another GLP-1 drug.
+You inject it once a day.
+It helps your body release more insulin.
+This helps move glucose from your bloodstream into your cells.

-Who can take it: Adults who have type 2 diabetes who have not had success with other diabetes treatment.
+Who can take it: Adults who have type 2 diabetes but haven’t had results with other treatment.
 You take it in combination with metformin or a sulfonylurea drug.
-If you're planning to get pregnant, talk with your doctor, since this drug hasn’t been studied in pregnant women.
+If you're planning to get pregnant, talk with your doctor.
+Liraglutide hasn’t been studied in pregnant women.

-What it does: Like other GLP-1 drugs, Victoza prompts your pancreas to release insulin, which moves glucose out of your bloodstream and into your cells.
-It also curbs the production of a hormone called glucagon, which normally makes your liver release stored sugar.
+What it does: Like the other GLP-1 drugs, liraglutide cues your pancreas to release insulin.
+This moves glucose out of your bloodstream and into your cells.
+It also limits how much of the hormone glucagon your body makes.
+This substance prompts your liver to release stored sugar.
 The drug also slows digestion.

-What it is: Symlin is a man-made version of a hormone called amylin, which your pancreas makes along with insulin when your blood sugar levels rise.
+What it is: It's a man-made version of a hormone called amylin, which your pancreas makes along with insulin when your blood sugar levels rise.

-Who can take it: It's approved for people with type 1 diabetes who are taking insulin, and people with type 2 diabetes who are taking insulin, a sulfonylurea drug, and/or metformin.
-If you're planning to get pregnant, tell your doctor, since researchers haven't studied this drug in pregnant women.
+Who can take it: It's approved for people with type 1 diabetes who are taking insulin.
+It's also OK'd for people with type 2 diabetes who are taking insulin, a sulfonylurea drug, or metformin.
+If you think you could get pregnant, tell your doctor, since researchers haven't studied this drug in pregnant women.

-What it does: You take Symlin with insulin after a meal.
+What it does: You take pramlintide with insulin after a meal.
 The two drugs work together to lower your blood sugar.
-Symlin also slows your body's digestion of food, which puts less sugar into your bloodstream.
-In addition to controlling your A1c levels, Symlin helps reduce your appetite, so you eat less.
+Pramlintide also helps you digest food more slowly.
+This puts less sugar into your bloodstream.
+In addition to controlling your A1C levels, pramlintide helps lessen your appetite, so you eat less.